Jeffrey Hoogland

 Jeffrey Hoogland (born 16 March 1993) is a Dutch track cyclist.
-He represented his nation in three editions of the 2013, 2014 and 2015 UCI Track Cycling World Championships.
+He represented his nation in eleven editions of the UCI Track Cycling World Championships (since 2013).
 At the 2015 UEC European Track Championships, he collected a total of three gold medals, individually in the sprint and the 1 km time trial, and with Nils van 't Hoenderdaal and Hugo Haak in the team sprint.
+On 31 Oct 2023, Hoogland beat the 10 year old 1 km world record with the time of 55.433 sec.

-He is a 3-time World Champion in the team sprint, 2018, 2019 and 2020, World Champion in the 1-km time trial in 2018, where he set a new world record at sea level.
+He is a 7-time World Champion in the team sprint (2018-2021, 2023-2025) and a 4-time World Champion in the 1 km time trial (2018, 2021-2023).
 Hoogland won a silver medal at the 2020 Summer Olympics in the sprint event and was a part of the team that won a gold medal in the team sprint competition, setting the new Olympic record in the finals.
+He was also a member of the team that retained the team sprint title at the 2024 Summer Olympics.

+At the 2025 Track Cycling World Championships in Santiago, Hoogland, along with teammates Harrie Lavreysen and Roy van den Berg, claimed first place in the team sprint.